 \section{Related works}

-Adversarial reinforcement learning can be classified according to several criteria: Is the system composed of a single agent or multiple agents?
-Does the attack occur during training or deployment?
+Adversarial c-MARL can be classified according to several criteria: Does the attack occur during training or deployment?
 Are we considering a white-box or black-box scenario?
 What system components does the attacker have access to, and which does it target?
-Most existing work focuses on adversarial attacks against single-agent systems \cite{pan2022characterizing,huang2017adversarial,inkawhich2020snooping,lin2017tactics,pattanaik2018robust,kos2017delving,wu2021adversarial}, often under white-box settings with access to states, actions, and rewards.
-In contrast, our work addresses adversarial attacks on deployed multi-agent systems in a black-box setting.
-We consider scenarios where the attacker initially has access only to the agents' observations, and further extend our approach to cases where the adversary has no access at all.
-Table \ref{tab:comp} provides a comprehensive comparison between our work and previous work on adversarial c-MARL.

 \textbf{\textit{Training-time vs Test-time attacks}}.
-Training-time attacks, also referred to as data poisoning attacks \cite{rakhsha2020policy}, occur when an adversary is present during the training.
-The aim of these attacks is to manipulate the agent into learning a target policy crafted by the attacker.
-This can be accomplished through reward poisoning \cite{liu2023efficient,zhang2020adaptive} or environment poisoning \cite{rakhsha2021policy}, as well as by manipulating observations or actions \cite{hu2022sparse,chen2024cuda2,zheng2023one4all}.
-However, it is not always feasible for the adversary to interfere with the training process.
-Multi-agent systems are arguably more vulnerable when deployed in the real world.
-Attacks occurring during deployment are referred to as test-time attacks, where the goal is to degrade the performance of already-trained policies.
-This is typically achieved by exploiting the known vulnerabilities of neural networks to adversarial inputs \cite{huang2017adversarial,szegedy2013intriguing}, mainly through observation manipulation \cite{pham2023attacking,lin2020robustness}, but also through action manipulation \cite{nisioti2021robust}.
-Our work focuses on test-time attacks that target observations.
-Much of prior work (see Table \ref{tab:comp}) on test-time attacks assumes access to numerous elements at the same time, such as the policy network, observation, actions, rewards, and even the training environment—assumptions that are unrealistic in actual deployment scenarios.
-Therefore, we extend previous work by considering more practical scenarios, where the adversary has limited access, either only to the agents' observations or no access at all.
+Training-time attacks, also called data poisoning attacks \cite{rakhsha2020policy}, occur when an adversary is present during the training and aim to manipulate the agent into a target policy.
+This can involve reward poisoning \cite{liu2023efficient,zhang2020adaptive}, environment poisoning \cite{rakhsha2021policy}, or altering observations or actions \cite{hu2022sparse,chen2024cuda2,zheng2023one4all}.
+However, interfering with training is not always feasible.
+MARL systems are arguably more vulnerable when deployed.
+Test-time attacks occur during deployment and aim to degrade agent performance.
+This is achieved by exploiting the known vulnerabilities of neural networks to adversarial inputs \cite{huang2017adversarial,szegedy2013intriguing}, mainly through observation manipulation \cite{pham2023attacking,lin2020robustness}, or action manipulation \cite{nisioti2021robust}.